leodube/DigitalGarden/✂️ Snippets/github/repo-standards.md

 - `dependabot` updates go to `develop` branch

 ## Project
-- Uses yarn with zero-install config
+- Uses yarn with plug'n'play config
+- Does not have `frontend/` and `backend/` separations

 ## Automations
 - Runs `dependabot` if it uses npm or pip packages